 Rapid deployment of the first applications

-Once the team selected SUSE Rancher, implementation proceeded quickly.
+Once the team selected Rancher Prime, implementation proceeded quickly.
 Within three months, the team set up its first productive cluster integrated into the existing environment.
 Immediately after connecting the build pipeline, development teams were able to use the new container platform and move the first pilot applications to the environment.

 Unified management of all clusters — from development to production

 Rother sees Rancher Prime’s greatest value add, compared to OpenShift, through centralized environment management.
 All Kubernetes clusters — whether it be development, test systems or production clusters — are managed centrally via a single interface.
 “We achieve very high operational efficiency with this and ensure consistency across all clusters,” he says.
 “With OpenShift, we previously had to manage each cluster individually.
 Centralized management would only have been possible with paid add-on products.”